 6) Bonus Tip: When submitting your work for consideration, send multiple pieces if the publication allows.

 Read the guidelines carefully.
 If you are permitted to send more than one poem or photograph, do it.
 You never know which of your pieces will be a perfect fit.
 Kids in Print allows contributors to submit up to 10 pieces of art or writing (or some combination of both).

 Finally, I can say this--if you want to be a better writer or artist, you have to write or draw.
 You have to tell stories or pen poems.
 You need to paint or take hundreds of photos.
 Practice will not make you perfect, but it will make you better.

 Feeling inspired?
-Kids in Print, Richland Library's youth literary magazine, is extending the deadline for submissions for its 2019 edition.
-Submissions may be submitted online or at any Richland Library location by midnight on Thursday, January 31st.
+Kids in Print, Richland Library's youth literary magazine, is currently accepting submissions.
 Contributors must be 6-18 years old and living in the Midlands.